 - They serve as a focal point for my magnified intention

-If you would like to venture into crystals, I recommend start by researching the basics*, and then shopping for crystals in your own area.
+If you would like to venture into crystals, I recommend starting by researching the basics*and then shopping for crystals in your own area.
 It’s important that you get to touch them.
 The right crystal will call out to you, and you’ll know which ones you’ll be taking home with you.

-For dependable crystals, visit the Healing Crystals website.
+If you don’t have any crystal shops nearby, visit the Healing Crystals website and choose one that calls you from there.
 Their metaphysical directory is, in my opinion, the best on the Internet.
 Read up!